-We are developing a diverse pipeline of product candidates for both rare and large market diseases, including patient populations that other gene therapies are unable to address.
-Our initial product candidates are focused on the following therapeutic areas: ophthalmology, cardiology and pulmonology.
+We are developing a diverse pipeline of product candidates for both large market and rare diseases, including patient populations that other genetic medicines are unable to address.
+Our initial product candidates are focused on the following therapeutic areas: ophthalmology, pulmonology and cardiology.
 Each of our product candidates leverages a targeted and evolved vector we invented through our Therapeutic Vector Evolution platform.
+Our strategy has been to build a diversified product pipeline to maximize our probability of technical success, while leveraging the modularity of our vectors to create therapeutic area product portfolios efficiently from a single vector.
 Below is a summary of our wholly-owned product candidate pipeline:

-Ophthalmology Pipeline: Intravitreal Product Candidates
+Ophthalmology Therapeutic Area: Intravitreal Product Candidates

-With our ophthalmology product strategy we plan to treat diseases that affect tissues throughout the retina.
-We are developing product candidates to treat tissues throughout the retina.
-Our retina product candidates, 4D-125, 4D-150 and 4D-110 utilize our targeted and evolved AAV vector, R100, which was invented for routine intravitreal injection, leading to transgene expression across the entire surface area of the retina and in the major cell layers of the retina.
+Our ophthalmology products treat diseases that affect the retina.
+Our retina product candidates, 4D-150, 4D-175, 4D-125, and 4D-110 utilize our targeted and evolved AAV vector, R100, which was invented for routine intravitreal injection to express transgene payloads across the entire surface area of the retina and in the major cell layers of the retina.
+Product candidates for large market ophthalmology indications such as wet AMD, diabetic macular edema, and geographic atrophy have the potential to be major value drivers for 4DMT.